vanshjaiswal/statistics_tutorial/README.md

 Hi My name is Vansh Jaiswal and I am a data scientist and AI Engineer.
 I am a DATA GUY !

+Stats Workbook.xlsx contains the sample problems and formulas.

 ## Table of Contents

 1. [Types of Data](#types-of-data)